-Mom-To-Be Audrey Roloff Excited To Dress Up Daughter While Jeremy Already Planning To Take The Baby On A Trip
+Mom-To-Be Audrey Roloff Excited To Dress Up Daughter, While Jeremy Already Planning To Take The Baby On A Trip

 “It’s a reminder that God’s purposes will prevail even if my plans fail.”

 The God-fearing Audrey received a number of supportive comments from her followers.
 One follower even guessed when the baby will come.
-The commenter said that baby Roloff will possibly arrive either on Labor Day or on September 6 during a full moon.
-Audrey has already shared that her due date is on August 31 so the guesses may be a bit of a stretch though still possible.
+The commenter said that baby Roloff will possibly arrive either on Labor Day or on September 6, during a full moon.
+Audrey has already shared that her due date is on August 31, so the guesses may be a bit of a stretch, though still possible.

 I'm a little over 38 weeks and I cannot believe our little girl could come at any moment… As nervous as I am for labor and delivery, I love that we don't get to know exactly when she will come.
 To me, it's a beautiful reminder that I'm not in control.
 It's a reminder to surrender and trust God's timing and plan because it's far better than mine could ever be.
 It's a reminder that God's purposes will prevail even if my plans fail.
 Thank you Lord for being the author of life, my comforter, my strength, and my shield.
 We can't wait to meet our baby girl and dress her in all the new @shopalwaysmore baby onesies!!! ???? #shopalwaysmore #alwaymore #journeyofjerandauj

-The equally excited dad-to-be is also already making plans to take their daughter to visit Bend, a city in Oregon known for its gorgeous sceneries.
+The equally excited dad-to-be is also already making plans to take their daughter to visit Bend, a city in Oregon known for its gorgeous scenery.
 Jeremy shared a photo himself on a boat amidst a stunning backdrop of mountains and trees.
 The 27-year-old reality TV star said that their baby girl’s first ever trip would likely be to Bend.
-He also said that he’s waiting patiently for the right opportunity to go back to bend for a visit, this time, with their baby daughter.
+He also said that he’s waiting patiently for the right opportunity to go back to Bend for a visit, this time, with their baby daughter.
 What Jeremy didn’t elaborate on was if he’ll take their baby on a spin aboard his small boat.

 Incidentally, people are expected to flock to Oregon to get a great view of the total solar eclipse.
-The Roloff’s home state, particularly Madras, Prinville and Redmond, is along the path of totality which means one can see the sun fully covered by the moon from there.
-Visitors are also expected to come to Bend and enjoy the breathe-taking scenery.
+The Roloff’s home state, particularly Madras, Prinville, and Redmond, Oregon, are along the path of totality, which means one can see the sun fully covered by the moon from there.
+Visitors are also expected to come to Bend and enjoy the breathtaking scenery.

-Unfortunately, the Little People, Big World couple will likely miss the chance to get a great view of the coming total solar eclipse from the said places in Oregon because of their daughter’s impending arrival.
+Unfortunately, the Little People, Big World couple will likely miss the chance to get a great view of the coming total solar eclipse from the listed towns in Oregon because of their daughter’s impending arrival.
 It would be interesting to see if the baby will come during the eclipse and if Audrey and Jeremy will give her a name related to the heavenly spectacle.

 [Feature Photo by Audrey Roloff/Facebook]